CyberVarun/dotfiles/README.md

 ![ZSH1 Preview](./src/zsh1_preview.png)

 ### ZSH2
 Install `pfetch` using `yay` or `paru` to show system information at start of the shell/terminal.

-To turn off this comment the last line `.zshrc`.
+To turn off this, comment the last line in `.zshrc`

 ```
 # pfetch